Important Difference Between Adult and Child CPR

 Importance of Learning CPR for Adults and Children

-You never know when someone will suffer from a cardiac emergency or any emergency that may require CPR.
-It could happen in your home, office, or any public place.
-However, when you know how to perform CPR for adults and children, you will have the training and confidence to act fast and potentially save a life.
-The basic steps can keep the oxygen-rich blood flowing to the victim's brain and other vital organs until emergency medical treatment can restore the normal heart rhythm.
-You may enroll in an online CPR/AED certification course that follows the American Heart Association for Emergency Cardiovascular Care guidelines to do this successfully.
+The basic steps of CPR keeps the oxygen-rich blood flowing to the victim's brain and other vital organs until emergency medical treatment restores the normal heart rhythm.
+Enroll in an online CPR/AED certification course that follows the American Heart Association for Emergency Cardiovascular Care guidelines to do this successfully.
 Many organizations and training centers like CPR Select are offering this course.